-All students, faculty, staff, and other employees of WVWC who park in College-owned parking lots at any time are required to register their motor vehicle on campus by purchasing a numbered parking hang tag.
-This contract is the binding document for motor vehicle policies and procedures, and the language contained herein takes precedence over all other references to motor vehicle use on the campus of WVWC.
+All students, faculty, staff, and employees of WVWC who park in College-owned parking lots must register their vehicles by purchasing a numbered parking hang tag.
+This contract serves as the binding document for motor vehicle policies and procedures, taking precedence over all other references to motor vehicle use on the WVWC campus.

-Please go to the following link to register a motor vehicle: http://parking.wvwc.edu/
+Please visit the following link to register your vehicle: http://parking.wvwc.edu.

 A WVWC hang tag must always be displayed on the inside rearview mirror when the vehicle is parked on campus.
-It should be clearly visible from the front and should not be obstructed by any other items hanging from the rear-view mirror.
+It should be clearly visible from the front and not obstructed by other items hanging from the rearview mirror.
 The hang tag should be displayed with the tag number facing the front of the vehicle and should not be placed on the console or seats.

-In the event of a lost or stolen hang tag, it must be reported immediately to the Office of Campus Safety and Security.
-A new hang tag can be purchased for a fee of \$100.00.
+If a hang tag is lost or stolen, it must be reported immediately to the Office of Campus Safety and Security.
+A new hang tag can be purchased from the Director of Campus Safety.
 The individual registered for the vehicle and/or hang tag will be held responsible for all parking and traffic violations.
-Second Semester transfer students will only be charged \$50.00
+Second-semester transfer students will be charged \$50.00.

-WVWC hang tags are purchased annually, expiring each year on August 31st.
-Residential student hang tags (for those students living in campus residence halls) have sequential numbering system beginning with an "S" and they are color coded.
-Faculty and Staff hang tags are also color coded and begin with the letter "F".
-Commuter hang tags (for students not living in campus residence halls) begin with the letter "C".
-Commuter students have the option of purchasing either a commuter or residential hang tag.
-The fee for registering a vehicle and obtaining a parking hang tag for students or commuters is \$100.00.
+WVWC hang tags are purchased annually and expire each year on August 31.
+Residential student hang tags (for students living in campus residence halls) are sequentially numbered beginning with an "S" and are color-coded.
+Faculty and Staff hang tags are also color-coded and begin with the letter "F." Physical Plant employees' hang tags are color-coded and begin with the letter "P." The fee for registering a vehicle and obtaining a parking hang tag for students is \$100.00.